Family’s TikTok video of ‘unsanitary’ conditions at Myrtle Beach hotel goes viral

 “It just makes it look like it’s been going on for so long that they can just pay their way out of it, you know?”
 Strickland said.
 “If I was to say yes, how many other people have done this?”

-Strickland said he plans on keeping the video on his TikTok, which would not be the only complain online.
+Strickland said he plans on keeping the video on his TikTok, which would not be the only complaint online.

 The hotel only has 1.8 stars out of 5 on Google from more than 160 reviews.
 It also only has a 3.4 rating out of 10 on Bookings.com.